kubeshop/monokle-core/packages/validation/docs/rule-implementation.md

 # Custom Rule Implementation

-Apart from providing rule metadata as described in [plugin metadata](plugin-metadata.md) each rule needs to implement a `validate` method that is called for each resource to be validated.
+Apart from providing rule metadata as described in [plugin metadata](plugin-metadata.md), each rule needs to implement a `validate` method that will be called for each resource to be validated.
 This method takes two arguments:

 - a `RuleContext` object that provides metadata for the resource(s) to be validated